The 10 Best Foot Stretches For Runners

-If we think about it, our feet take a big hit while we run.
 Step after step, pounding the pavement or trails, our feet take quite a beating.
-Some of you may suffer from foot discomfort and pain on many different levels, deal with Plantar Fasciitis, or other foot ailments.
+Some may even suffer from foot discomfort and pain on many different levels, for example through Plantar Fasciitis or other foot ailments.

-To help our feet get into or stay in tip-top shape, it is important to take care of them before and after a run, just like the rest of our muscles, and I’m not just talking pedicures, but specific foot stretches for runners.
+To help our feet get into or stay in tip-top shape, it is important to take care of them before and after a run, just like the rest of our muscles.
+I’m not just talking pedicures, but specific foot stretches for runners.

 Foot Stretches For Runners: Heel Sit